These Gateway Towns Might Be Cooler Than the National Parks Next Door

 Use one of these singular towns as a base for your next outdoor adventure.

-National park gateway towns aren’t just pitstop points where you can stock up on trail mix or refuel the car.
-All across the USA, these active-minded communities are the lifeblood of the national park system, where rangers live and play when they’re off duty.
+National park gateway towns aren’t just pit stops where you can stock up on trail mix or refuel the car.
+All across the United States, these active-minded communities are the lifeblood of the National Park System, where rangers live and play when they’re off duty.
 And while they’re uniquely situated for maximum nature appreciation, outdoorsy pursuits are often only one piece of the puzzle: From the Hawaiian rain forest to the West Texas desert to the coast of Maine, these small towns are often brimming with historic architecture, creative cuisine, and unexpected finds.
-Here, nine small towns that are almost as cool as the national parks next door.
+Here are 10 small towns that are almost as cool as the national parks next door.

 Big Bend: Marathon, Texas